I may not have a newborn anymore, but that doesn’t mean things get any easier when camping with two toddlers.

 Set Up a Kitchen

-Don’t: Forget your camping stove, propane, your kettle, your coffee and bodem.
-Your bottles, some pots and stuff for a washing station.
+Don’t: Forget your camping stove, propane, your kettle, your coffee, your bottles, some pots, and stuff for a washing station.

 Do: Bring your child(s) favourite lovie(s) and keep at it.
 They may not go down as easy at home, but if you put them in a shaded, quiet spot, it’ll happen.
 They’re tired these babies and toddlers.
 No matter how much they fight it.

-Keep Your Newborn Cool & Out Of The Sun
+Keep Your Newborn Cool and Out of the Sun

-Don’t: Forget light swaddles (bamboo ones are best for this as they are a cool, breathable fabric which naturally acts as a UV filter).
+Don’t: Forget light swaddles (bamboo ones are great for this as they are a cool, breathable fabric which naturally acts as a UV filter).

 Do: Bring your stroller and baby wrap or carrier.
 Whatever your preference, you’ll use them lots!